 Building Circularity - Key Material Groups

 In this section, you will be able to see the different material groups used in your projects.
-We have conveniently grouped similar material types and you will be able to see how each of these material groups contribute to the building circularity score.
+We have conveniently grouped similar material types and you will be able to see how each of these material groups contributes to the building circularity score.
 It will also show you the circularity score of each of the groups of materials.
 In this example you will see that of the different types of concretes, most were virgin materials, and some came from recovered sources.
 Concrete usually is down-cycled into aggregate, and as you see in the graph downcycling and use as energy is 100%.
-Since the downcycling score is only counted 50% in the materials returned score, you see that the circularity score of concrete in this project is 30%.
+Since the downcycling score is only counted as 50% in the materials returned score, you see that the circularity score of concrete in this project is 30%.

 Design for Disassembly and Design for Adaptability principles

-Any material that you have marked for either Design for Disassembly or the Design for Adaptability principles will be listed if you maximize these categories.
-This will help you get an overview of the usage of these principles in your project, and possibly identifying how these principles can be used more often in future projects.
+Any material that you have marked for either the Design for Disassembly or the Design for Adaptability principles will be listed if you maximize these categories.
+This will help you get an overview of the usage of these principles in your project, and possibly identify how these principles can be used more often in future projects.

 If you have any questions about the Building Circularity tool, please contact support.